This site requires a more recent version of Adobe Flash Player to function properly.

 Turnaround of the PBM segment

-In July 2010, CVS Caremark concluded a $9 billion 12-year agreement to provide health insurance carrier Aetna with a broad range of PBM services.
-In May 2011, CVS Caremark won a 3-year contract worth $3 billion to provide integrated pharmacy services for the Blue Cross and Blue Shield Government Service Benefit Plan or Federal Employee Program (FEP).
-Contracts with Aetna and FEP have helped arrest the decline in the number of pharmacy claims and provided a much needed upside to CVS Caremark’s pharmacy benefit management business.
-As a result, the Pharmacy Services revenues grew by 24% and 25% in 2011 and 2012 respectively.
-Pharmacy benefit management contributes about 45% to the company's intrinsic value as of June 2013.
+In July 2010, CVS concluded a $9 billion 12-year agreement to provide health insurance carrier Aetna with a broad range of PBM services.
+In May 2011, CVS won a 3-year contract worth $3 billion to provide integrated pharmacy services for the Blue Cross and Blue Shield Government Service Benefit Plan or Federal Employee Program (FEP).
+Contracts with Aetna and FEP have helped arrest the decline in the number of pharmacy claims and provided a much needed upside to CVS Health's pharmacy benefit management business.
+As a result, the Pharmacy Services revenues grew by 24% and 25% in 2011 and 2012, respectively.
+The growth rate slowed to 13% in 2015.
+Pharmacy benefit management currently contributes over 38% to the company's intrinsic value.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.